Stress management: Stress management programs

 Many businesses have begun to use stress management programs for employees who are having trouble adapting to stress at the workplace or at home.
 Some companies provide special equipment adapting to stress in the workplace to their employees, like coloring diaries and stress relieving gadgets.
 Many people have spill over stress from home into their working environment.
 There are a couple of ways businesses try to reduce the stress levels of their employees.
 One way is through individual intervention.
 This starts off by monitoring the stressors of the individual.
 After monitoring what causes the stress, next is attacking that stressor and trying to figure out ways to alleviate them.
-Developing social support is vital in individual intervention, being with others to help you cope has proven to be a very effective way to avoid stress.
+Developing and maintaining social support networks is considered vital in stress management interventions.
+Research has shown that social support enhances resilience to stress and contributes to better physical and mental health outcomes by buffering the effects of stressful experiences on the body and mind.
 Changing behavioral patterns, may in turn, help reduce some of the stress that is put on at work as well.

 Employee assistance programs can include in-house counseling programs on managing stress.
 Evaluative research has been conducted on EAPs that teach individuals stress control and inoculation techniques such as relaxation, biofeedback, and cognitive restructuring.
 Studies show that these programs can reduce the level of physiological arousal associated with high stress.
 Participants who master behavioral and cognitive stress-relief techniques report less tension, fewer sleep disturbances, and an improved ability to cope with workplace stressors.

 Another way of reducing stress at work is by simply changing the workload for an employee, or even giving them more control as to when or where they work.

-Improving communications between employees is very effective for helping reduce stress.
-Making the employee feel like they are a bigger part of the company, by giving them a voice in bigger situations shows trust and value in their opinion.
+Improving communications between employees is effective for helping reduce stress.
+Making the employee feel like they are a bigger part of the company, it gives them a voice in bigger situations shows trust and value in their opinion.
 Having all the employees cooperate with each other is an underlying factor which can take away much of workplace stress.
 Lastly, changing the physical qualities of the workplace may reduce stress.
 Changing things such as the lighting, air temperature, odor, and up to date technology.

 Intervention is broken down into three steps: primary, secondary, tertiary.
 Primary deals with eliminating the stressors altogether.
 Secondary deals with detecting stress and figuring out ways to cope with it and improving stress management skills.
 Finally, tertiary deals with recovery and rehabbing the stress altogether.
 These three steps are usually the most effective way to deal with stress not just in the workplace, but overall.